Fernando de Trazegnies

-Fernando de Trazegnies Granda, 5th Marquis de Torrebermeja and 7th Count of Las Lagunas (Lima, 3 September 1935) is a Peruvian legal scholar, diplomat, historian, writer and professor.
+Ferdinand Carlos Léopold de Trazegnies Granda, 5th Marquis de Torrebermeja and 7th Count of Las Lagunas (born 3 September 1935, Lima), better known as Fernando de Trazegnies, is a Peruvian legal scholar, diplomat, historian, writer and professor.
 He was Minister of Foreign Affairs of Peru between 1998 and 2000.

 Biography

-Born in Lima in 1935, de Trazegnies is the eldest son of Rosa Granda y Vásquez de Velasco, 4th Marquise of Torrebermeja, and Ferdinand de Trazegnies.
-While his mother was a member of the old Spanish nobility established in Peru, his father was a Belgian diplomat and genealogist.
+Born in Lima on September 3, 1935, de Trazegnies is the eldest son of María-Rosa Granda y Vásquez de Velasco, 4th Marquise of Torrebermeja, and Ferdinand de Trazegnies.
+While his mother was a member of the old Spanish nobility established in Peru since the Spanish era, his father was a Belgian diplomat and genealogist, born in Brussels and attaché of the legation in Lima.
+He was baptised in Miraflores on October 13 of the same year.

+Trazegnies is of Quechua descent through the Vásquez de Velasco, his maternal family, which was a topic of conversation between his father and writers José de la Riva Agüero and Raúl Porras Barrenechea.
+The origin of this branch is believed to be that of Inés Huaylas Yupanqui, the daughter of Huayna Cápac.

 He was educated at the Jesuit Inmaculada School and the School of Law of the Pontifical Catholic University of Peru, where he obtained his BA in 1960.
 From 1964 to 1965 while pursuing a doctorate degree, he studied philosophy of law at the Sorbonne University, where he was a disciple of Michel Villey.
 Upon his return to Peru, he was named associate professor and taught philosophy of law and general theory of law at the Catholic University and since 1965 he practiced as an attorney with the Olaechea law firm.
 In 1979, he obtained a doctor's degree from the Catholic University.

 In 1971, he was a visiting scholar at Harvard Law School, where he researched on philosophy of law.
 Upon his return in 1973, he founded his own law firm De Trazegnies & Trelles and reincorporated to the Catholic University.
 In 1976, he was elected Dean of the School of Law, a post he occupied for eleven years until 1987.
 In this year, de Trazegnies published his main work on torts ("La responsabilidad extracontractual") and a year later he was named principal professor.